 Key Points:

 § In 1919 the U. S. Congress passed the nineteenth amendment giving women the right to vote.
 But the battle wasn’t over.
 The amendment still had to be ratified by three-fourths of the states.
-And there remained strong pockets of opposition, primarily in the South.
+And there remained strong pockets of opposition, primarily in the South.§ The president at the time was - Woodrow Wilson

 § The state that found itself the “pivotal battleground of the nation” was Tennessee